remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 $ flyctl auth signup
 ```

-3. Set up your app.
-Change the `app` name in fly.product.toml and fly.staging.toml

-4. You'll need to create a .env file in your project root for your SESSION_SECRET
+3. You'll need to create a .env file in your project root for your SESSION_SECRET

 ```sh
 $ cp .env.example .env